goadesign/goa.design/content/learn/getting-started.md

 })
 ```

-The design describes a service named `calc` defining a single method `add`.
+The design describes a service named `calc` defining a single method `multiply`.
-`add` takes a payload as input that consists of two integers and returns an
+`multiply` takes a payload as input that consists of two integers and returns an
 integer.
 The method also describes transport mappings to both HTTP and gRPC.
 The
 HTTP transport uses URL parameters to carry the input integers while the gRPC
 transport uses a message (not explicitly shown in the design as it is the